sirius4galaxy/flon.contracts/docs/04_guides/08_configure-use-powerup-resource-model.md

 ### Preparation for Upgrade
 1. Build [eosio.contracts](https://github.com/EOSIO/eosio.contracts) with `powerup` code.
 Version **1.9.x** or greater .
-2. Deploy eosio.system contract to `eosio`.
+2. Deploy flon.system contract to `flon`.
-3. Create account `eosio.reserv` and ensure the account has enough RAM, at least 4 KiB.
+3. Create account `flon.reserv` and ensure the account has enough RAM, at least 4 KiB.
-4. Deploy `powup.results.abi` to `eosio.reserv` account using `setabi`.
-The ABI can be found in the `build/contracts/eosio.system/.powerup/` directory.
+4. Deploy `powup.results.abi` to `flon.reserv` account using `setabi`.
+The ABI can be found in the `build/contracts/flon.system/.powerup/` directory.
 5. Enable the REX system (if not enabled).

 ### Configuring PowerUp